endojs/endo/packages/ses/docs/lockdown.md

 lockdown({ reporting: 'none' });
 ```

-If `lockdown` does not receive an `reporting` option, it will respect
+If `lockdown` does not receive a `reporting` option, it will respect
 `process.env.LOCKDOWN_REPORTING`.

 ```console